-Biblically, as we prioritize the work of the Great Commission, we are called upon to advance the gospel at home and around the world.
+Biblically, as we prioritize the work of the Great Commission, we are called to advance the gospel at home and around the world.
 We are tasked with actively, intentionally, purposefully, and constantly sharing the life-saving message of Jesus’ birth, life, ministry, death, resurrection and eternal reign with the Father.
 We must clearly communicate that only through the “cross-work” of Jesus Christ can we obtain forgiveness of our sins and eternal life with the Father in Heaven.
 And because of Jesus’ directive to us, we are obligated to share that message with those around us.

 The goal of advancing the gospel, as one writer puts it, is to spiritually multiply our ranks.
 We are to be a church full of people who, relying on God’s power to save, and through His revealed Word, labor to increase our number.
 And, those who come to faith must join the effort with us.